Customizing Your Api.ai Assistant with Intent and ContextBy Patrick Catanzariti

 Call your intent “Movie quote” and set the input context to “cheering-up”.
 This tells your agent that they should only consider this response to our user if they have previously asked to be cheered up.
 We add a few sample ways the user might respond to say “I’d like a movie quote”:

 Then scroll down and in your response and include a range of movie quotes (feel free to include your own favorites):

 Click “Save” next to your intent’s name once again to create your movie quote intent.
 Then in the test console beside it, try entering “Cheer me up” and follow it with “Movie quote”.
 The agent should now tell you a movie quote!

 You could then follow the same process to add a response for an “A joke” intent too.

-We also do not necessarily need to be limited to providing our agent with a list of hard coded responses, we could instead set an action name for each intent and respond to that action within our web app.
+You also don’t necessarily need to be limited to providing your agent with a list of hard coded responses.
+You could instead set an action name for each intent and respond to that action within your web app.
 This is another concept I’ll be covering in a future article!
-We can be prepared for future additions by giving our “Movie quote” intent an action called “cheermeup.moviequote” (the dot helps us ensure the action doesn’t get mixed up with any future generic “moviequote” action we add in).
+You can be prepared for future additions by giving your “Movie quote” intent an action called “cheermeup.moviequote” (the dot helps you ensure the action doesn’t get mixed up with any future generic “moviequote” action you add in).

-Then, tell it you would like a movie quote and see what happens:
+Then, tell it you’d like a movie quote and see what happens:

 More from this author

 There are plenty of ways to use the concepts of intents and contexts to personalize your assistant.
 Chances are you already have a few ideas in mind!
-There is still more that we can do to train up our Api.ai assistant by teaching it to recognize concepts (known as entities) within our custom intents, we cover that in the next article in this series!
+There’s still more we can do to train up our Api.ai assistant by teaching it to recognize concepts (known as entities) within your custom intents, which we cover in the next article in this series!

-If you are following along and building your own personal assistant using Api.ai, I’d love to hear about it!
+If you’re following along and building your own personal assistant using Api.ai, I’d love to hear about it!
 What custom intents have you come up with?
 Let me know in the comments below, or get in touch with me on Twitter at @thatpatrickguy.